matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 4) The marginal ensures the probabilities sum to 1.

 ## Analogizers
 Everything that we do and learn is reasoning by analogy.
-Look at similarities between the new situation that we need to make a decision in and th
+Look at similarities between the new situation that we need to make a decision in and situations that we already familiar with.